justinnzhang/shopify-2021/README.md

 ![gif of a search error](https://github.com/madebyjustinzhang/shopify-2021/blob/master/read%20me%20images/error-message-animated.gif)

 ### Persistent Nomination List & Notification System
-Saves the nomination list in localStorage to allow the user to come back to their previous nominations.
+Saves the nomination list in localStorage to allow the user to reload the page.
 Also takes advantage of the notification system to tell the user that there was saved data

 ![gif of user reloading the page](https://github.com/madebyjustinzhang/shopify-2021/blob/master/read%20me%20images/persistent-memory-animated.gif)